mlefkovitz/GroceryListManager/GroupProject/Docs/DesignDocument.md

 ### 1.3 System Environment

 The application will only be deployed to Android phones and simulators.
-We will have to determine the appropriate mininum SDK version that is supported by the application.
+The application will be developed to support all Android devices after version 4.4 (KitKat) / API 19.
 The application will be developed in Android Studio and built with gradle.

 ## 2 Architectural Design